Pipers Island

-Pipers Island, or Piper's Island, is the third-smallest map-named island in the River Thames, in England.
-It is on the Reading, Berkshire reach (the head of water above Caversham Lock).
-It is toward the edge of the central urban area of the town of Reading and connected by a gangway to Caversham Bridge, a road and pedestrian bridge that links that town to its left bank suburb of Caversham.
+Pipers Island, or Piper's Island, is the third smallest map-named island in the River Thames, in England.
+It is on the Reading, Berkshire reach the head of water above Caversham Lock.
+It is toward the edge of the central urban area of the town of Reading and connected by a gangway to Caversham Bridge, a road bridge that links that town to its left bank suburb of Caversham.

 Use

-Pipers Island has been hard-landscaped into a public house and restaurant, The Island, the surrounding decking of which is shared for restaurant use and moorings for boats.
-The area is used for a boat hire and by larger vessels running hourly cruises during the Summer months.
+Pipers Island has been hard-landscaped into a public house and restaurant, The Island, the surrounding decking of which is shared for restaurant use and moorings of boats, used for a boat hire and larger vessels running hourly cruises during the Summer months.
 The banks of the island are today sheet metal topped with wooden decking.
-A protective rail guards the lower and somewhat smaller upper decks of the restaurant, which are similar in design.
+A protective rail guards the lower and somewhat smaller upper decks of the restaurant which are similar in design.

 Access

-The ait is the third-smallest of those named on official maps of the Thames.
-Maps show it has clearly approximately kept its footprint measurement of 0.147 acres shortly before the year 1900, though the few rounded corners of its then-boathouse use have been neatly squared since the restaurant's opening.
-It is accessed on foot by a footbridge and staircase (also known together as a gangway) that connects the island to the centre of Caversham Bridge.
-The smallest island with vehicular access on the river is almost double its size, Swan Island, London which is in Twickenham.
+The ait, the third smallest of those named on official maps of the Thames, which has approximately retained its 100-year footprint measurement of 0.147 acres, though the few rounded corners squared since, is accessed on foot by a footbridge and staircase that connects the island to the centre of Caversham Bridge.

-Family owners within the Livery Company of Watermen and Lightermen

-It is known that in 1766 the Firework Ait, Windsor was likewise called Piper's Eyot and had another name before its later renaming.
-Guinea Piper was a celebrated waterman at the time.
-One of Eton College's longboats was named after him - My Guinea's Lion.
-Another, Piper's Green was named after one of his watermen brothers Richard (known as Dick) or James (known as Jack) Piper and this eyot later came into the family's ownership where they plied a local boat repair trade.